athanadd/RNA-editing-in-AD/README.md

 5. Differential RNA Editing
 6. Pathway Analysis and Annotation of KEGG pathways

+The first two steps are carried out by Bash scripts, while the others are executed entirely in R.

 ## Quality Control

 ## Alignment and Variants Calling